AT&T Inc. (T) Shares Up Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Equal-Weight” to T, setting the target price at $20 in the report published on December 15th of the previous year.

-Volatility was left at 1.64%, however, over the last 30 days, the volatility rate increased by 1.37%, as shares surge +1.82% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.71% lower at present.
+Volatility was left at 1.63%, however, over the last 30 days, the volatility rate increased by 1.31%, as shares surge +6.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.76% upper at present.

 Stock Fundamentals for T